shawnweisfeld/ChickTechATX2019MobileAppDev/05-musicmaker.md

 ## Design the app

 Using the Design worksheet draw what your app will look like.

+Your app shall be able to play music from 4 instruments.
+You will need a button to start playing each instrument and another to stop playing each instrument (8 total).
+The start buttons will each have a picture representing the instrument.
+The stop buttons will be a red circle with the word "STOP" in it.

 ![design](assets/img/05/02.png)